Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 CRM/account enrichment No Yes

-That distinction matters.
+That is the distinction that matters.

 Good fit

-• someone trying to identify a spam caller
+• someone checking a spam caller

-• someone doing a one-off free lookup
+• someone doing a one-off lookup

 Bad fit